 The fines were imposed by Justice of the Peace A. James Child.
 In addition to the fines, the court imposed a 25-per-cent victim fine surcharge, as required by the Provincial Offences Act.
 The surcharge is credited to a special provincial government fund to assist victims of crime.

-Holmes Tire Inc. as well as the President of the company, Michael Holmes, was found guilty of violating section 74 of the Ontario ‘Industrial’ regulation 851 which states,
+Holmes Tire Inc. as well as the President of the company, Michael Holmes, was found guilty of a contravention of section 74 of the Ontario ‘Industrial’ regulation 851/90 which states,

 “Machinery, equipment or material that is temporarily elevated and under which a worker may pass or work shall be securely and solidly blocked to prevent the machinery, equipment or material from falling or moving.”